inducer/modepy/CONTRIBUTING.md

 ### Coding style

 `modepy` uses [ruff](https://github.com/astral-sh/ruff) to check for coding style and other issues.
-In general, the library follows the [PEP 8](https://peps.python.org/pep-0008/) rules as much as possible.
+The library follows a variant of the  [PEP 8](https://peps.python.org/pep-0008/) rules as checked by the linter.

 Furthermore, we aim for (close to) full type annotated code.
 This is checked with [basedpyright](https://docs.basedpyright.com/latest/).

 ### Pull Requests

-Pull requests are very welcome, of course!
-If you are trying to develop a larger feature, we recommend opening an issue first to discuss if it is appropriate for inclusion and any additional implementation details.
+The suggested way to contribute to modepy is through pull requests on Github.
+If you are aiming to develop a larger feature, we recommend opening an issue first to discuss if it is appropriate for inclusion and any additional implementation details.